 What is chronic stress?

-But what happens when your body is in a perpetual state of fight-or-flight?
 The demands of work and family, along with concerns about the state of the world, can make us feel like we need to be on high alert all the time.
 This causes a condition known as chronic stress.

 Chronic stress and your health